 Use legumes as main dish items rather than side dishes.
-A good way to introduce beans to the diet is to replace the meat component in your favorite dishes, like casseroles, chili, curries, and adding beans to salad dishes.
+A good way to introduce beans to the diet is to replace the meat component in your favourite dishes, like casseroles, chilli, curries, and adding beans to salad dishes.
 Examples are chickpeas or garbanzo beans, split peas, haricot, lentils (red, green or brown), kidney beans, lima beans, flageolet etc.

 VEGETABLE PROTEIN: GREENS: Nutritionally, greens are very high in protein, calcium, magnesium, iron, potassium, phosphorous, zinc, and vitamins A, C, E and K. They are crammed with fiber, folic acid, chlorophyll and many other micro-nutrients.
 Simply stir-fry up or steam some broccoli, kale, bok choy, or cabbage.

-You are also able to eat white meat as in chicken which contains protein, so long as it is organic and does not include the damaging chemicals and hormones that are found in intensively reared chickens.
+You are also able to eat white meat such as chicken and turkey which contains lots of protein, but it is best to use organic so that it does not include the damaging chemicals and hormones that are found in intensively reared chickens.

-Fish is also allowed on the endometriosis diet and oily fish like mackerel, trout, sardines and herring is especially beneficial for the healthy properties found in fish oil.
+Fish is also allowed on the endometriosis diet and oily fish like mackerel, trout, sardines and herring are especially beneficial for the healthy properties found in fish oil.

 Like all things, your diet needs to be balanced and you need to rotate foods so that you are getting a good variety of nutrients available from different foods.